• Disease Overview

 Diagnosis

-During an electromyography, a needle with an attached electrode is inserted through the skin into the muscle.
+Electrodiagnostic studies (including nerve conduction studies (NCS) and electromyography (EMG)) can help determine whether an individual is more likely to have a nerve-related or muscle-related disease but cannot diagnose CFTD specifically.
+During the EMG portion of the study, a needle with an attached electrode is inserted through the skin into the muscle.
 The electrode detects and records the electrical activity of the muscle at rest and when it contracts.
 This information can determine whether damage to muscle or nerves is present.
-During a muscle biopsy, muscle tissue is surgically removed and examined under a microscope to detect characteristic changes to muscle tissue (i.e., fiber size disproportion).
+During a muscle biopsy, muscle tissue is surgically removed and examined under a microscope to detect characteristic changes to muscle tissue.
+An imbalance of fiber proportions or absence of type IIB fibers suggest the possibility of CFTD.

 • < Previous section